 - HDC/AHDB studentship: Integrated protection of horticultural crops through enhancing endogenous defence mechanisms.

-- April 2011-present: Senior Principal Research Scientist: The James Hutton Institute – Resistance to Rhynchosporium, and Ramularia in barley, gene deployment and pathogen variation, crop protection using resistance elicitors, IPM and sustainable crop production.
+April 2011-present: Senior Principal Research Scientist: The James Hutton Institute – Resistance to Rhynchosporium in barley, gene deployment and pathogen variation, crop protection using resistance elicitors, IPM and sustainable crop production.

 - BSc Hons (Agricultural Botany), Reading, UK, 1979